 Dussehra festival is all about fasting, feasting, and fireworks.
-So, here is the list of 10 popular places of India to enjoy.
+So, here is the list of 12 popular places of India to enjoy the festival.

 Dussehra is the 10-day festival and considered as one of the most distinguished festivals of Hindu culture.
-The festival is the representation of it depicts the victory of good over evil.
+The festival represents the victory of good over evil.
 The festival holds special and different significance for people belonging to the different parts of the country.
 It is celebrated in different styles and with various rituals in all parts of the country.
 The most famous and Best Places to Celebrate Dussehra in India are discussed below.

 And, on the 10th day, the towering effigies of Ravana, Meghnath, and Kumbhkaran are set on fire.
 During the festival, there are several Dussehra Online Offers going on websites like Amazon, Flipkart, Snapdeal, Big Basket and more.

-To begin with, the Dussehra Destination that celebrates the Festival in India is Kolkata, the biggest festival of West Bengal, Durga Puja literally transforms the Kolkata into the city of joy.
-Go on a pandal-hopping spree where we can see the numerous decorated sculpture(murti) of goddess Durga.
+To begin with, the Dussehra Destination that celebrates the Festival in India is Kolkata, the biggest festival of West Bengal.
+Durga Puja literally transforms Kolkata into the city of joy.
+Go on a pandal-hopping spree where we can see the numerous decorated sculptures(murti) of goddess Durga.

-Take the blessings of Durga by indulging in delectable bhogs of famous Bengali sweets to doing the dance on the vehement beats of the dhaak.
+Take the blessings of Durga by indulging in delectable bhogs of famous Bengali sweets to do the dance on the vehement beats of the dhaak.